aeturrell/deploy-api/README.md

 # deploy-api

-An example API deployment.
-The project makes use of Google Cloud, Terraform, and FastAPI.
+An example API deployment using Google Cloud, Terraform, and FastAPI.

 Google Cloud provides a place to stow containers and a way to deploy the API.
 FastAPI is a package that makes writing astoundingly high-quality APIs embarrassingly quick.
 Terraform is a tool that helps you do "infrastructure as code", ie to build, change, and version control cloud resources safely and efficiently.